Abdulr-intija/IntijaVid/ReadMe.md

  ...
  ```

- Then load image into container
+ Then load video into container
  ```
  IntijaVid.with(this).play("http://upnepa.ng/intija/videoplayback.3gp").in(R.id.container);
  ```